-There’s something transformative about experiencing the African wilderness on foot.
-No engine noise.
-No distance.
-Just the rhythm of your steps and a direct connection with the natural world.
+There’s something transformative about experiencing the African wilderness on foot – no engine noise, no distance, just the rhythm of your steps and a direct connection with the natural world.
+This season, Babanango Game Reserve reimagines the South African walking safari with Ogomeni Trails Camp, taking you into the heart of Zululand.

 What’s Different on this South African Walking Safari?